-of posthumanism, synthesizable in the incisive statement repeatedly employed by Rosi Braidotti (2020, p.
-52; cf. also Stępień, 2022, pp. 127-128), for whom "we're all in this together, but we are not one and the same".
-This assumption in fact can be seen as a kind of motto in which post-anthropocentric and post-dualist visions converge, tending, in clear caesura from essentialist and exceptionalist models, to dissolve the boundaries between human and nonhuman animals, biological organisms and machines, soul and body, and to suggest changeable and relational non dialectical and non-anthropocentric positions of the human within the more-than-human world (a more-than-human "us" yet to be constructed), in which differences are productive and creative added values of novelty and change, nonhuman agents are producers of meaning, and, by extension, the artistic process looms as a relational dynamic of human repositioning: an ontological anthropological ethical reconfiguration through practices of relational engagement, hybridization, and contamination between human and nonhuman, beyond anthropocentric and binary resistances.
+Acting, lato sensu, with and for non-human agents is, in the final instance, the general message that Serresian reflection (artistic and otherwise) launches and that in a certain way, as said, intersects and intercepts with that of posthumanism, synthesizable in the incisive statement repeatedly employed by Rosi Braidotti, for whom "We-Are-(All)-In-This-Together-But-We-Are-Not-One-And-The-Same" (Braidotti, 2019, p.
+52).
+This assumption in fact can be seen as a kind of motto in which post-anthropocentric and post-dualist visions converge, tending, in clear caesura from essentialist and exceptionalist models, to dissolve the boundaries between human and non-human animals, biological organisms and machines, soul and body, and to suggest changeable and relational non-dialectical and non-anthropocentric positions of the human within the more-than-human world (a more-than-human "us" yet to be constructed).
+A world in which differences are productive and creative added values of novelty and change, nonhuman agents are producers of meaning, and, by extension, the artistic process looms as a relational dynamic of human repositioning: an ontological anthropological ethical reconfiguration through practices of relational engagement, hybridization, and contamination between the human and non-human.